-MINX 405
+R MINX 405

-BA(Hons), PGDipArts, PGCertChap, PGDipChap, MChap, BTheol(Hons), PGDipTheol, MTheol, PGDipMin, MMin
+T BA(Hons), PGDipArts, PGCertChap, PGDipChap, MChap, BTheol(Hons), PGDipTheol, MTheol, PGDipMin, MMin

-MINS 406 Leadership in Congregations
+MINS 406 Theological Perspectives on Leadership

-NO 0.1667 EFTS OL, DL 20 points Critical reflection on the nature of leadership in Christian congregations, focusing on understandings and models of effective leadership, and the nature of congregations as social and religious organisations.
+NO 0.1667 EFTS OL, DL 20 points Critical theological reflection on the nature of leadership, focusing on understandings and models of effective leadership, and the nature of congregations and other faithbased organisations as social and religious communities.

+R MINX 406

-MINX 406 LT MMin, PGDipMin
+LT MMin, PGDipMin

-Preaching and Communication in a MINS 407 Contemporary Context
+MINS 407 Preaching and Communication in a Contemporary Context

-0.1667 EFTS OL, DL An exploration of communication issues that affect congregations and ministry organisations today, including interpreting the Bible and preaching in an increasingly secular world, as well as digital and online communication.
+NO 0.1667 EFTS OL, DL 20 points An exploration of communication issues that affect congregations and ministry organisations today, including interpreting the Bible and preaching in an increasingly secular world, as well as digital and online communication.